bitprj/Bitcamp-Serverless/week3/week3blog.md

 * Navigate to your custom URL
 * Go through your project as if you were an user trying to use your product.
-* You should see emotion data printed out in the correct location!
+* You should see facial hair data printed out in the correct location!

 ### 🎉 That's the Week 3 Livestream!
 Reach out to your mentors if you're having trouble.